 However, they come with subscription fees if you will need some special or advanced features.
 You might need to pay for licensing, and there is also the cost of maintenance.
 The choice of tech stack can lean on all these factors.

-Furthermore, some tech stacks demand high-salary for its developers, so you need to consider that too.
+Furthermore, some tech stacks demand high salaries for their developers, so you need to consider that too.
 You might also have to look at the cost of training developers for a particular tech if it is an option.
 The tug of war is between the overall cost of using a tech stack and the effectiveness of its features.

 Some Popular Tech Stacks